 The Clinical Research Unit (CRU), formerly known as the CTRC, is a multipurpose, centralized institutional resource for clinical and translational investigators on campus.
-The CRU provides services for all stages of a research project, from protocol development to implementation and study closeout.
-The CRU’s purpose is to provide clinical research space and services to investigators in need of additional resources to complete their studies in a safe, ethical, and controlled environment.
+The CRU provides services for all stages of a research project, from protocol development to implementation to study closeout.
+The CRU’s purpose is to provide clinical research space and services to investigators who need additional resources to complete their studies in a safe, ethical, and controlled environment.
 The CRU aims to be the gold standard of research service provision at UT Southwestern Medical Center.

 In Your Own Words, What is the CRU?

-The Clinical Research Unit is a blend of resources incorporating dedicated inpatient beds, two outpatient clinics, mobile coordinator services and nursing services - all dedicated to providing quality research support in accordance with applicable regulations and standards.
+The Clinical Research Unit is a blend of resources incorporating dedicated inpatient beds, two outpatient clinics, mobile coordinator services, and nursing services - all dedicated to providing quality research support in accordance with applicable regulations and standards.

 Who Can Use the CRU?

 The CRU may be used by any UTSW employee working on an IRB-approved protocol.